JohnathanMarkSmith/resume/README.md

 <h1>Johnathan Mark Smith - Resume</h1>
 <h2>OBJECTIVE</h2>

-Over 25 years experience specializing in business technology in the areas of web application development and collaborative computing.
-I would like to work as an architect-developer for applications or product development.
-I am particularly interested in organizations that use leading technologies such as Springs, WebFlow, Maven, JUnit, JSP's, Servlets, XML, Java, Struts, PHP, LDAP, Android and Web Application Servers.
-I have a very solid background with Java, OOP, Design-Patterns and Multi-Threading.
+Over 29 years experience specializing in business technology.
+I am particularly interested in organizations that use leading technologies and Web Application Servers.
 I am also able to interface with all levels of management.

 <p/>

 <pre>